hydephp/develop/docs/creating-content/documentation-pages.md

 The search works by generating a JSON search index which the JavaScript plugin loads asynchronously.

-Two ways to access the search methods are added, one is a full page search screen that will be saved to `docs/search.html`.
+Two ways to access the search are added, one is a full page search screen that will be saved to `docs/search.html`.

 The second method is a button added to the documentation pages, similar to how Algolia DocSearch works.
 Opening it will open a modal with an integrated search screen.
 You can also open the dialog using the keyboard shortcut `/`.